 Data Centers Need More Highly-Skilled, Versatile Workers

-The global data center market is expected to be worth $14 billion by 2022 — it was valued at about $6 billion in 2016 — with no chance of slowing down anytime soon.
-Automation, Internet of Things devices, and machine learning systems are rapidly changing normal data center operations, making it difficult to predict what the industry will be like in the long-term.
+The U.S. data center market is expected to be worth $10 billion by 2023 — growing at a CAGR of 5% from 2018-2023 — with no chance of slowing down anytime soon.
+Automation, Internet of Things devices, AI and machine learning systems are rapidly changing normal data center operations, making it difficult to predict what the industry will be like in the long-term.
 Because of this rapid growth and innovation, there is a high demand for data center engineers that are highly trained and have a variety of skills — skills that are beyond the industry norm.

 The Industry Needs More Highly-Skilled, Versatile Workers